“The phoenix hope

 - Harness the mind-body connection.
 When you’re in a flare, it’s natural to obsess on it, but doing so can make the flare worse.
 If you have identified the cause of the flare, it’s also easy to fall into the trap of replaying the scene in your mind, wishing it had never happened.
 But the brain is interesting – each time you replay a scene, it’s like it’s happening again in the present moment.
 This can lengthen a flare, which you absolutely don’t want.
 So, instead, any time you find yourself obsessing, take a deep breath, and visualize the flare in your past, not your present.
 Then, visualize something that makes you happy, and focus on that instead.
 This can take practice, but the more you do it, the more you’ll notice when you’re obsessing, and the easier it becomes to replace that obsession with a positive image.

 - Surrender.
 We have such negative associations with this word.
 We think it means giving up.
 In reality, it simply means letting go.
 When I would flare, I would tense up (of course), and would feel myself fighting to try to make the flare go away.
 This had the opposite effect every time.
 It was like my flare fought back.
 Surrender simply means accepting the reality of the moment.
 It can actually feel very peaceful.
-And when we see our reality clearly, we are more likely to take the steps needed to take care of ourselves.
+For me, I make better choices for nurturing myself through a flare, once I accept it’s happening.